lexie-liang/LiangJiayu.github.io/index.md

 **[2023-present]** Linking Production and Perception of English Vowels by Mandarin Speakers: Eye-tracking and Acoustic Evidence

-**[February, 2023]** Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers
+**[Feb.
+2023]** Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers

 ## Skills